 During the 1970’s, Charley Hornsby, in partnership with Gus Canales, owned and operated Gus Canales, Inc., an oil field construction company.
 Mr. Hornsby’s background in ranching and as an independent oil and gas operator gave him a well-rounded appreciation of the challenges small business faced in South Texas.
 In 1974, Charley Hornsby became an organizing director of the newly established federal savings bank in Falfurrias.
 Because of his extensive business background, one of his top priorities was to support the local Falfurrias community with banking services that were specific to their needs.
 Hornsby helped build the bank on a strong reputation in the Falfurrias community and it was his son, C.T.
 “Pete” Hornsby that continued the very important legacy as the bank grew and expanded to Hebbronville in 1976.

-A pivotal event occurred in 2002, when veteran South Texas business banker, Luis Cortinas, joined the bank as its president/CEO and board member.
-Shortly thereafter, Cortinas convinced Pete Hornsby that the same business model conceived by his father to support and finance small business in rural South Texas would work in the vibrant Rio Grande Valley economy.
+A pivotal event occurred in 2002, when Pete Hornsby and the management team decided that the same business model conceived by his father to support and finance small business in rural South Texas would work in the vibrant Rio Grande Valley economy.
 Subsequently, Pete Hornsby set plans in motion to expand the bank’s footprint to include the Rio Grande Valley.
 The first Rio Grande Valley office of Greater State Bank opened in 2007.
 Greater State Bank has enjoyed successful growth in carrying out its strategic mission in the Hidalgo County area.